Noting things I need to discuss with people

 When I am ready to have a conversation with a person, I need to be able to find the tagged tasks I've created.
 The Dataview plugin gives me the tools to query the tasks tagged to a specific person.

-As an example, I would a codeblock with the type of dataviewjs and the following query:
+I use a codeblock with the type of dataviewjs and the following query:

 const discussTag = "#todo/discuss/matt"